 A warm welcome to Keble and our special photographic exhibition celebrating the rich diversity of the College community.
-This is the second exhibition of its type and it will remain in Hall until 2024.
+We are delighted to produce this third iteration of the exhibition, which will remain in Hall until 2027.
+You can also view the first and second exhibitions on this website.

-The portrait subjects represent different genders, ethnicities, disabilities, socio-economic backgrounds and LGBTQ+ communities.
-They were nominated by their peers because they have made or are making a major, positive difference to Keble, Oxford and the world.
+The inspiring portrait subjects represent different genders, ethnicities, disabilities, socio-economic backgrounds and LGBTQ+ communities.
+They were nominated by their peers because they have made or are making a positive impact in Keble, Oxford and the world.

 The 28 individuals include alumni, undergraduate and graduate students, current staff and Fellows.
-All the images were made by portrait photographer Fran Monks.
-On creating this second exhibition, Fran comments:
+All the images were made by portrait artist Fran Monks.
+On creating this third exhibition, Fran comments:

-To Gill Butter, Principal Heritage Officer at Oxford City Council for her support of the project.
-To Fran Monks for her skill and dedication, and to Stuart Cooper and his team at Outback Rigging.
-To colleagues in the Alumni and Development Office, in particular to Boriana Boneva and Kirsty Rose for creating this booklet, the accompanying website and arranging the logistics for the installation.
-Finally, to our many colleagues across the College for their support in pulling the project together.
+Thanks also to Fran Monks for her skill and dedication, and to Stuart Cooper and his team at Outback Rigging.
+To colleagues in the Alumni and Development Office, in particular to Hannah Shaw for coordinating logistics, and Boriana Boneva for creating this booklet and the accompanying website.
+Finally, thanks to Governing Body and our many colleagues across the College for their continued support.

 About Fran Monks